dpTech-front/dechinus/README.md

 # Dechinus WM
-> The Spiky, Professional Tiling Window Manager.
+> Sharp, minimal, and fast — a tiling window manager for X11.

 ![Captain Dechinus](assets/captain-dechinus.svg)

 ## Overview

-**Dechinus WM (dewm)** is a lightweight, tiling window manager for **X11**, forked from **Echinus**.
-It retains the original speed and minimalism, but adds:
+**Dechinus WM (dewm)** is a lightweight tiling window manager for X11, forked from Echinus.

-* **Active maintenance** and ongoing improvements
-* **Custom branding** (green urchin mascot)
-* **Updated defaults and better configurability**

-> Your mascot represents nimbleness, adaptability, and control — qualities that define Dechinus.
+It preserves the original simplicity and speed while introducing active maintenance, improved defaults, and a cleaner, more consistent configuration experience.

 ## Features

-* Lightweight & fast, minimal dependencies
+* Lightweight and fast with minimal dependencies
-* Highly configurable layouts, gaps, titlebars, and modkeys
+* Configurable layouts, gaps, titlebars, and modkeys
-* Panels and tagbars fully configurable
+* Customizable panels and tagbars
-* Portable setup: configurations stored in your home directory
+* User configuration stored in `~/.config/dechinus`
-* Legacy of **Echinus** maintained, but actively improved

 ## Installation